-Un-coupling is most frequently caused by application of single-phase power after a power supply disturbance, while the motor is being driven in the reverse direction by the pump; this single-phase power causes the motor to take over and drive the pump in the reverse direction and the pump shaft joints will then unscrew.
-To prevent this, select a motor starter which requires a manual start after any stop (rather than allowing automatic re-start as soon as power is applied to the starter), or incorporates a backspin timer to keep power from being automatically reapplied to the motor until enough time has elapsed for water back-flow through the pump to stop and for the motor to completely stop.
+Un-coupling is most frequently caused by application of single-phase power after a power supply disturbance while the motor is being driven in the reverse direction by the pump; this single-phase power causes the motor to take over and drive the pump in the reverse direction and the pump shaft joints will then unscrew.
+To prevent this, select a motor starter which requires a manual start after any stop (rather than allowing automatic re-start as soon as power is applied to the starter) or incorporates a backspin timer to keep power from being automatically reapplied to the motor until enough time has elapsed for water backflow through the pump to stop for the motor to completely stop.

 Power supply phase-sequence reversal will also cause the motor to reverse and unscrew the pump shaft, but this rarely occurs.
-An antiphase-reversal relay can be incorporated in the motor controller if desired.

-To prevent un-coupling on initial start-up, check motor rotation direction before installing the upper half-coupling to be sure direction is correct.
+An anti-phase-reversal relay can be incorporated in the motor controller if desired.
+To prevent un-coupling on initial start-up, check motor stalling the upper half-correct.
 To reverse direction of rotation, interchange any two power leads.

-3. Bolted Couplings
+2. Bolted Couplings

 Bolted couplings allow up-thrust from the pump to be taken by the motor bearings.
-This type of coupling is similar to a self-release coupling except that the driving pins are replaced by bolts, which should be securely tightened to hold the two halves of the coupling solidly together so that torque is transmitted by face friction.
-See Torque Requirements.
+This type of coupling is similar to a self-release coupling except that the driving pins are replaced by bolts, which should be securely tightened to hold the two halves of the coupling together so that torque is transmitted by face friction.
+See torque requirements on page 6.
 This type of coupling does not have the self-release feature and allows reverse rotation.

-See the self-release coupling shown to the left of the motor center line in Figure 2, which is applicable to bolted couplings except that the headless drive pins are replaced by bolts as explained above.
+See the self-release coupling shown to the left of the motor centerline in Figure 2 which is applicable to bolted couplings except that the headless drive pins are replaced by bolts as explained above.